- How do I pay the balance of my housing charge, once my assignment has been made, over the web?

 All housing tours are conducted through the Office of Admissions and Student Recruitment.
 The campus tour will give you the opportunity to see inside New Hall, our newest addition to the on-campus housing community.
 New Hall is one of three halls on campus designated for all freshmen students.

 The summer is a busy time for University housing.
 Unfortunately, due to summer housing residency, summer camps & conferences residency, and various facilities projects preparing for Fall Move-In, The only tour room available is located in New Hall.
-Please see our Facebook page and view our various photo albums and our website to get a better idea of what our different room types look like.
+Please see our six residential community pages to view floor plans, photos, and various features and amenities

 If you are interested in touring our beautiful campus, please visit USA's campus tour page to get more information and schedule your visit today!